OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler.rst

 .. note::

-    After a configuration change, the OpenNebula Scheduler must be :ref:`restarted <sched_configure_service>` to take effect.
+    After a configuration change, the OpenNebula Scheduler must be :ref:`restarted <sched_conf_service>` to take effect.

 * ``MESSAGE_SIZE``: Buffer size in bytes for XML-RPC responses (Default: ``1073741824``).
 * ``TIMEOUT``: Seconds to timeout XML-RPC calls to oned (Default: ``60``).